tabete-community/kotatsu/README.md

   <img src="{{ site.baseurl }}/assets/img/tabete_ico.png" alt="Tabete" class="brand-mark">
 </p>

-It’s a fusion of our team’s initials and a subtle nod to a Japanese expression.

 We believe in openness and transparency.
 Every idea, solution, and opportunity is openly explored and shared.

 **Tabete** (たべて, 食べて) means “please eat” in Japanese.
 It’s an invitation, a welcoming gesture.
 By including this element, we’re extending a metaphorical invitation for you to join us at the table, to partake in the feast of ideas, creativity, and collaboration we offer.